mhanyc/software_security_reqs/system_requirements/INDEX.md

 So, these requirements should match Vibrant's consensus on achievable state-of-the-art.
 Consider them as possible release standards sometime in the near future when reviewing.
 If you see anything that doesn't pass the Vibrant smell test, do reach out!

 > [!IMPORTANT]
 > it is very unlikely we meet the level 1 requirements considered 'adequate' first steps by NIST.
+This set of requirements should be **achievable**

 # Requirement Categories